hellstorm-software/Kult-Rising/readme.md

     - properly connected Gas Station cluster to core cluster
     - properly connected demo end cluster to sandbox testing cluster
     - adjusted demo menu
+    - fixed an issue that caused the game to return to the menu after the intro cutscene

 Known Issues:
 - *SCP-173's textures do not load*